timwaters/mapwarper/README_API.md

 **Response**

-The output will be be in the following format:
+The response will be be in the following format:
 ```
 {{{
 {